You searched for:

 “alarms”

-1. A device for giving a warning of danger.
+1. A device for giving a warning of danger: The new fire alarm was installed in Ethan's apartment the other day.

-2. A security device fitted to property; especially, a house or car, to make a warning sound if a break-in or theft is attempted.
+2. A security device installed in property; especially, a house or car, to make a warning sound if a break-in or theft is attempted: The new system for the crime-prevention alarms were very loud and so they would help protect the store from criminal invasions.

-4. Fear caused by the perception of or the sudden sense of imminent danger: "Her parents have expressed alarm about her safety."
+4. Fear caused by the perception of or the sudden sense of imminent danger: Chrissy's parents have expressed alarm about her safety when she goes hiking in the mountains.

-2. A security device fitted to property; especially, a house or car, to make a warning sound if a break-in or theft is attempted.
+2. A security device installed in property; especially, a house or car, to make a warning sound if a break-in or theft is attempted: The new system for the crime-prevention alarms were very loud and so they would help protect the store from criminal invasions.

-4. Fear caused by the perception of or the sudden sense of imminent danger: "Her parents have expressed alarm about her safety."
+4. Fear caused by the perception of or the sudden sense of imminent danger: Chrissy's parents have expressed alarm about her safety when she goes hiking in the mountains.

-From the old French summons to battle a l'arme!, "to arms!" it seems a far cry to the modern alarm clock; yet, that is actually the scope of the word's development.
+5. Etymology: from the old French summons to battle a l'arme!, "to arms!"
+It seems to be a far cry from the modern alarm clock; yet, that is actually the content of the word's development."

 A l'arme! was first the call itself and then, in the form alarme, it became the name of this sudden summons.